Why Sheep's Milk

 - Sheep milk has a higher nutritional value and higher concentrations of proteins, fats, minerals, and vitamins, compared to cow’s milk.

-- Because of the unique properties of sheep’s milk, many with digestive challenges or who are sensitive to cow’s milk, like it.
+- Because of the unique properties of sheep’s milk, many with digestive challenges or who are sensitive to cow’s milk, can eat sheep's dairy products

 - People often prefer sheep's milk to plant based alternatives.
 They may be using dairy free options, but are delighted to find that sheep's milk which is still dairy, suits them.

 - In Ireland, most of the plant based alternatives, are produced thousands of miles away, therefore have a high carbon footprint by the time they reach Ireland, and so many people prefer to choose a more sustainable option.